luketeaford/manchego/README.md

 Manchego is a tool for making Command Line Interfaces.
 It uses simple rules instead of making up a syntax with special characters.
 It has no defaults or side effects.
 It always returns an object.

 ## What it Does
-- [x] Arguments preceeding single- or double-hyphen options are set to true
+- [x] Arguments preceeding single- or double- hyphen options are set to true
 - [x] Single- and double- hyphen options can receive space separated values
 - [x] Multiple arguments can be passed to the last single- or double- hyphen option
 - [x] Single-hyphen options can be combined